 2. Azure Backup

 This tool is a no-brainer for every business.
 Regular and effective backup provides your data with secure protection against ransomware attacks and any unforeseen data corruptions.
-Most importantly, there is no additional infrastructure required, so Azure Backup is an ideal backup tool for businesses.
+Most importantly, there is no additional infrastructure required, making Azure Backup an ideal backup tool for businesses.

-Therefore if your team works on mobile, accessing company files and emails — you can create policies that prevent that data from being printed or forwarded.
+Therefore if your team works on mobile devices—accessing company files and emails—you can create policies that prevent that data from being printed or forwarded.
 Utilise the logging and reporting tools to monitor how the data is being accessed and used.

 Azure AD is an identity management platform your business can use to effectively secure and manage all account activity within your business.
 Furthermore, creating an identity for every user increases your security and reduces the likelihood of a data breach.
-AD gives you comprehensive identity protection and security, and threat detection.
+AD gives you comprehensive identity protection and security, as well as threat detection.

 6. Mobile Apps

-If you’re a business with a team of remote workers for example, use this tool to build an internal app to communicate with your team effectively, manage work flows and collate any other internal work documents and flows you need.
+If you’re a business with a team of remote workers, for example, you can use the Mobile Apps tool to build an internal app to communicate with your team effectively, manage workflows, and collate any other internal work documents you need.

 Azure Media Services makes it easy for you to use high-definition video encoding and streaming services across all popular devices.
-In addition, you can use it to extract important metadata through video AI, improve accessibility, distribution and scalability.
+In addition, you can use it to extract important metadata through video AI, and improve accessibility, distribution, and scalability.

 If you’re a business that consistently provides video or streaming content to your consumers, then the Azure Media Services are the tool to help you succeed.
 You can deliver the content worldwide without issue, and get studio-grade encoding.